NCC Class W: Operations and performance

-The class was the motive power for the North Atlantic Express introduced in 1934 with the opening of the Greenisland Loop Line and the fastest services to Portrush taking a mere 80 minutes.
-In 1937 the North Atlantic Express was scheduled from Ballymena to Belfast York Road at an average speed of 58.1 mph making it the fastest schedule in Ireland; that time being reduced by a further minute in 1938 to achieve a scheduled 60 mph start to stop.
+The class was the motive power for the North Atlantic Express introduced in 1934 with the opening of the Greenisland Loop Line and the fastest services to Portrush taking just 80 minutes.
+In 1937 the North Atlantic Express was scheduled from Ballymena to Belfast York Road at an average speed of 58.1 mph making it the fastest schedule in Ireland; that time was reduced by a further minute in 1938 to achieve a scheduled 60 mph start to stop.

-The locomotive remained on former NCC lines until the introduction of diesel railcars on services to Londonderry in 1958 whereupon some were shifted to other lines including cross border trains to Dundalk and occasional excursions to Dublin.
-The final six remaining locomotives of the class were withdrawn in 1965.
+The class remained on former NCC lines until the introduction of diesel railcars on services to Londonderry in 1958, after which some were transferred to other lines including cross border trains to Dundalk and occasional excursions to Dublin.
+The final six locomotives were withdrawn in 1965.

 Livery and naming

 When new the locomotives were painted in LMS crimson lake red livery until the NCC was absorbed into Ulster Transport Authority (UTA) in the later forties whereafter repaints were black with red and yellow lining.
 The original plans were to name the class after Irish Chieftains, however there were concerns this might not be acceptable to some sections of the community.
 In the event the naming split between British Nobility and geographical locations, the class lead was named Duke of Abercorn after the governor of Northern Ireland.